-Intended outcome Success criteria Behaviour across the school has improved, allowing PPG children better engagement with their learning.
+Intended outcome Success criteria Behaviour across the school will have improved, allowing PPG children better engagement with their learning.
 All children will be better engaged with their learning activities.
 Improved writing attainment among PPG children.
-KS2 writing outcomes at the end of 2023/24 show that more than 50% of PPG children are at the expected standard.
+Writing outcomes at the end of 2024/25 will show that a greater percentage of PPG pupils are working at least at the expected standard.
 Improved attainment in maths among PPG children.
-KS2 maths outcomes at the end of 2023/24 show that more than 60% of PPG children are at the expected standard.
+Maths outcomes at the end of 2024/25 will show that a greater percentage of PPG children are working at least at the expected standard.
 All disadvantaged children will have the same opportunity to access the wider curriculum.
-Disadvantaged children will take part in music lessons, school trips and residentials.
-To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
-Sustained high levels of wellbeing by the end of 2023/2024 demonstrated by: data from student voice, student and parent surveys and teacher observations a significant reduction in anti-social behaviour incidents a significant increase in participation in enrichment activities, particularly among disadvantaged pupils
+All disadvantaged children will have taken part in music lessons, school trips and residentials if they wanted to.
+To achieve and sustain improved wellbeing for all pupils in our school, particularly our Sustained high levels of wellbeing by the end of 2024/2025 demonstrated by: disadvantaged pupils. data from student voice, student and parent surveys and teacher observations a significant reduction in anti-social behaviour incidents a significant increase in participation in enrichment activities, particularly among disadvantaged pupils